 Be aware of the potential consequences of precision loss when converting from floating point to integer.

 Design coding strategies that allow the distinction of semantically incompatible types.

+Use or develop units libraries to handle conversions between differing unit-based systems.

 6.7 String Termination [CJM]

+6.7.1 Applicability to language

-This vulnerability is not applicable, as Python does not use null terminated strings.
+This vulnerability is not applicable to Python native programming as Python does not use null terminated strings.
 Python strings are immutable objects whose length can be queried with built-in functions therefore Python raises an exception for any access past the end or beginning of a string.

 a = '12345'